rezagoodarzi/Decision-tree-from-scratch/README.md

 The decision tree is printed in a tree-like format, including information about the Entropy and Gini impurity values at each node.
 You can also save the tree structure to a text file.

 # Usage

-1-open the decision tree_test folder
+- open the decision tree_test folder
-2-run main.py
+-  run main.py

 # License
 [GNU]